 This strategy sets out how the inshore fisheries around Ascension will be managed to secure social, economic and environmental objectives.
-It is based on recommendations made by the Inshore Fisheries Advisory Committee (IFAC), a group composed of members of the Ascension fishing community and Ascension Island Government (AIG) marine scientists, formed following public meetings in September 2018 (Appendix 1).
+It was produced with input from the Inshore Fisheries Advisory Committee (IFAC), a group composed of members of the Ascension fishing community and Ascension Island Government (AIG) marine scientists, formed following public meetings in September 2018 (Appendix 1).

 Inshore fisheries are defined as those operating within 12NM of the island.
-No large-scale commercial fishing is permitted within any part of Ascension's MPA, which extends out to 200NM from the island.
-However, recreational, sports and small-scale extractive fisheries are permitted within 12NM of the island and it is these fisheries that this strategy seeks to manage to ensure they are sustainable and generate benefits for the whole island.
+No large-scale commercial fishing is permitted within any part of Ascension's Marine Protected Area (MPA), which extends out to 200NM from the island (Fisheries (Conservation and Management) Ordinance, 2015 5 (1)).
+However, recreational, sports and small-scale extractive fisheries are permitted within 12NM of the island and it is these fisheries that this strategy seeks to manage to ensure they are compatible with the objectives of the MPA, sustainable and generate benefits for the whole island.

-Operation of the management system will be the responsibility of the AIG Conservation and Fisheries Directorate (AIGCFD), but members of the local fishing community and elected members of the Ascension Island Council will be central to decision making.
+Operation of the management system will be the responsibility of the AIG Conservation and Fisheries Directorate (AIGCFD), but members of the local fishing community, elected members of the Ascension Island Council and the Administrator of Ascension will be central to decision making.